United States Energy Storage Market Size and Share

 • By technology, batteries led with 82% of the United States energy storage market share in 2024, while hydrogen storage is projected to expand at a 28.5% CAGR through 2030.

-• By installation, front-of-the-meter deployments held 73% share of the United States energy storage market in 2024; behind-the-meter assets record the fastest 26% CAGR outlook.
+• By 2024, front-of-the-meter deployments held a 73% share of the United States energy storage market; behind-the-meter assets, however, recorded the fastest 26% CAGR outlook.

 • By application, renewable integration captured 48% of the United States energy storage market size in 2024, while backup power and resilience post the highest 32% CAGR to 2030.

-• By end user, utilities dominated with 72% share in 2024, whereas the residential segment is advancing at a 27% CAGR to 2030.
+• By end user, utilities dominated with a 72% share in 2024, whereas the residential segment is projected to advance at a 27% CAGR to 2030.

 Segment Analysis